-If you require a certificate stating your devices are working as designed there are 3 options we can offer:
+If you require a certificate stating your devices are working as designed there are three options we can offer:

-1. A Certificate of Accuracy from a testing lab – $121 inc. GST
+1. A Certificate of Accuracy from a testing lab – from $121 inc. GST

-2. A NATA Certificate from an accredited lab – $231 inc. GST
+2. A NATA Certificate from an accredited lab – from $231 inc. GST

-3. Purchase a replacement Logger through our annual renewal process with a certificate of compliance – from $99 inc. GST
+3. Purchase a replacement Logger through our annual renewal process with a Certificate of Compliance from the manufacturer – from $199 inc. GST

 The difference in the options is that the lab in the 1st option is not NATA accredited but uses NATA traceable instruments.
 The lab in the 2nd option is a NATA accredited lab and can provide certificates with the NATA label.

-A certificate of compliance is one we receive from the manufacturer which states that the device fit within the specified ranges during manufacture.
+A Certificate of Compliance is one we receive from the manufacturer that states that the device is within the specified error margin when it leaves the factory.